Up Among the Firs Rock Climbing

 A beautiful crag above the Petrifying Wall.
 It feels a little more remote as the highway noise is almost completely damped out and is in a pretty forest.
 It has a pretty even mix of trad and sport.

 Some highlights include "Wicker Cranium" (5.9 trad) "A Little Testis" (5.10b trad) and "Totally Clips" (5.10b sport).

 From the Petrifying Wall, take the gully up and right of the "Flight of the Challenger" area.
 Follow the fairly distinct but unmarked trail.
 Maybe ten minutes past the Pet Wall.

-Browse More Classics in Up Among the Firs
+Browse More Rock Climbing Classics in Up Among the Firs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Up Among the Firs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Up Among the Firs:

 Featured Route For Up Among the Firs

 Poster Boy 5.10+ 6b+ 21 VII+ 20 E3 5b North America